Preston-Landers/concurrent-log-handler/README.md

 ### Background logging queue

-To use the background logging queue, you must call this code at some point in your app where it sets up logging configuration.
+To use the background logging queue, you must call this code at some point in your app after it sets up logging configuration.
 Please read the doc string in the file `concurrent_log_handler/queue.py` for more details.
 This requires Python 3.
 See also [src/example.py](src/example.py).